bottkars/pks-jump-azure/docs/initial_tasks.md

 enter admin as the username and you pivnet token as password

-## deploy an nginx with Pod Security Policoes
+## deploy an nginx with Pod Security Policies

-see [nginx](../templates/nginx/readme.md)
+a walkthouh for Pod Security Policies see [nginx](../templates/nginx/readme.md)

 ## deploy a cloudnative buildpaclk demo container

-see [cnbp](./cnbp.md)
+you can find a walkthrough do deploy the famous cf-app-nodejs here: see [cnbp](./cnbp.md)

 ## deploying Greenplum for Kubenetes ( Operator )